Our 10:30 Daily Tour is a 3-4 hour, easy walking tour that takes place 365 days a year, all holidays included. No minimum number of participants

 - The Roemer and the Roemerplatz, City Hall and old town square

 - Book Burning Memorial, site of the Nazi book burning

 - Alte Nikolai Church, Gothic church built in 1290

 - House Wertheim, the inner city's only original half-timbered house left at the end of WWII, we tell you how it was saved and why

 - Eisener Steg, pedestrian bridge on the Main River, covered with Love Locks, & offering a great view of the skyline and the many, varied museums lining the riverbanks of the Main.

 - St Bartholomew, better known as the Kaiserdom.
 An Imperial Church and site for the elections and coronations of the Holy Roman Emperor for centuries

-- Joerg Ratgeb's wall paintings in the Karmeliter Kloster (Carmelite Cloister), the largest religious wall paintings north of the Alps, painted in the early 1500's
+- Joerg Ratgeb's wall paintings in the Karmeliter Kloster (Carmelite Cloister), the largest religious wall paintings north of the Alps, painted in the early 1500's (closed on some holidays)

 - Stumble Stones (Stolper Steine), a sobering way to commemorate the many victims who lost their lives under the Nazi regime

 - Jewish Holocaust Memorial Wall, a very personal memorial that the city of Frankfurt has created, to honor the memory of the 12,000 Frankfurt Jewish Citizens who lost their lives during the Holocaust, including Anne, Margot and Edith Frank